Your dental marketing is attracting new patients…isn’t it?

 2. Dental call screening

 Knowing the quantity of new patient opportunities is the first step, but the real magic lies in listening to the calls.
-This will help you gauge if your dental marketing plan has succeeded in attracting new patients who meet your quality standards.
+This will help you gauge if your dental marketing strategies have succeeded in attracting new patients who meet your quality standards.
 You’ll be able to hear if callers have a particular dental insurance, are price shopping, or if you’re attracting Medicaid patients.
 And most importantly, you’ll learn if the phone is actually being answered.

 Nationally, about 35% of dental marketing calls reach voicemail, and of those callers, 70% of them hang up without even leaving a message.
 For those new patients who speak to your front office, typically only about 40-50% of them schedule an appointment.
 Let’s break that down: